Price support

-In economics, a price support may be either a subsidy, a production quota, or a price control, each with the intended effect of keeping the market price of a good higher than the competitive equilibrium level.
+In economics, a price support may be either a subsidy, a production quota, or a price floor, each with the intended effect of keeping the market price of a good higher than the competitive equilibrium level, usually by a government.

-In the case of a price control, a price support is the minimum legal price a seller may charge, typically placed above equilibrium.
+In the case of a price control, a price support refers to the minimum legal price a seller may charge, typically placed above equilibrium.
 It is the support of certain price levels at or above market values by the government.

-A price support scheme can also be an agreement set in order by the government, where the government agrees to purchase the surplus of at a minimum price.
+A price support scheme can also be an agreement set in order by the government, where the government agrees to purchase surplus goods at a minimum price.
 For example, if a price floor were set in place for agricultural wheat commodities, the government would be forced to purchase the resulting surplus from the wheat farmers (thereby subsidizing the farmers) and store or otherwise dispose of it.

+History

+The New Deal popularized the concept in the United States during the Great Depression, although the idea had been used starting in the 19th century.

+In the aftermath of World War II, there were basic food commodities shortages, leading to price controls in many countries, including Argentina.
+Some nations, such as the United Kingdom, kept their wartime rationing systems in place for years.

+What was originally meant to be a temporary solution to the Great Depression resulted in price controls for basic foodstuffs in the United States for five decades, with the government producing an annual "Price Support Handbook".
+This was supported by both progressives in liberal states like New York, as well as conservatives in the Midwest.
+Price supports began to recede only in the 1980s.
+During the administration of Ronald Reagan (1981-1989), many Federal price supports were lifted.

 Short-term effects

 Example

-In a hypothetical market in which supply and demand are such that the equilibrium price and quantity are $5 and 500 units, respectively, and the government then institutes a price floor at $6 per unit:
+In a hypothetical market in which supply and demand are such that the equilibrium price and quantity are $5 and 500 units, respectively, and the government then institutes an "intervention price" at $6 per unit:

 The benefit to producers of the price support is equal to the gain in producer surplus (represented in blue).